TooPlain/SimplyQR/README.md

 - Starting history view deciding if we should store history as a user object in firebase or just locally like in a db leaning towards the latter.
 - PhotoPicker input works now.
-- Basic Scanner works with thanks to the folks at hacking swift via there CodeScanner Lib, Will have to learn more to eventually implement my own scanning functionality.
+- Basic Scanner works with thanks to the folks at hacking swift via there CodeScanner Lib, Will like to learn more to eventually implement my own scanning functionality.

 # TODO
 Sorted by Priority (High to Low)

 - Fine Tune History View (make it look awesome!)
-- Find out what is causing the stutter/lag when opening the photo picker
+- Find out what is causing the stutter/lag when opening the photo picker - most likely caused by the lib recursing I feel like.
 - Handle web urls and opening of apps related to the scanned result
 - Create a Settings View - In Progress
 - Implement a error handling/crashlytics
-- Analyze CodeScanner and see how it works under the hood so I can create my own impl
-- Maybe a update check (Not really needed since simple app)
+- Once base features are completed start implementing a code scanning logic to replace the 3rd party lib.

 # Credits